daroczig/logger/README.md

 ## TODO

+- [ ] support multiple appenders VS let users define a custom function wrapping multiple appenders
+- [ ] support multiple loggers, eg log ERROR+ to a Errbit/CloudWatch/DataDog/Splunk etc and TRACE+ to the console
-- [ ] more variables inside of logger, eg call and function name
+- [ ] more variables inside of logger, eg OS name/version, Jenkins or other environment variables
 - [ ] refactor layout functions to use the same backend and render message either via `glue`, `sprintf` or eg `toJSON`
 - [ ] `crayon`
 - [ ] smarter JSON logger